 Your body’s ECS is a system of branched cannabinoid receptors that interact with cannabinoids (both autogenic and plant-derived) to influence physiological processes through chemical stimuli.
 It all sounds very complicated, but think about it this way: your memory, mood, appetite, pain management, and other important functions are regulated by the ECS.
 When one of these functions is out of balance, your body naturally synthesizes the cannabinoids it needs to retrieve homeostasis.

 The problem arises when your body struggles to produce enough cannabinoids, a condition called clinical endocannabinoid deficiency.
-In these cases, researchers have found that supplementation with naturally occurring cannabinoids can help improve the condition.
-Of the more than 100 plant cannabinoids, CBD (cannabidiol), second only to THC in abundance, has attracted the most attention for its medical applications.
+In these cases, researchers have found that supplementation with naturally occurring cannabinoids may help improve the condition.
+Of the more than 100 plant cannabinoids, CBD (cannabidiol), second only to THC in abundance, has attracted the most attention for its potential medical applications.

 How CBD Interacts with the ECS

 These receptors are important parts of your ECS, with CB1 found mostly in your brain (central nervous system), but also in your lungs, kidneys, and liver.
 CB2 is expressed mostly in your body and is linked to the prevention of oxidative damage.
 Together, these receptors regulate different bodily processes, including moods, metabolism, and immune functions, among many others.
-When you consume CBD, you are supporting the receptors’ activity and your body’s naturally occurring system.
+When you consume CBD, you may be supporting the receptors’ activity and your body’s naturally occurring system.
 (2)

 CBD and Other Receptor Systems